 Assam and other northeastern states also celebrate this harvest festival, it is called Magh Bihu in Assam.

 People celebrate this festival with great enthusiasm in Assam, Sikkim, and other northeastern states, by performing Puja, distributing, and enjoying traditional sweets.

 People wear new clothes after bathing or taking a holy dip in the river water and visit the temples to perform Puja rituals.

 In Nepal, known as Maghe Sankranti or Maghi, Khichadi Sankranti (Nepali and Maithili) is generally celebrated on the 14th of January, every year.

-This Hindu festival is celebrated in almost all parts of Russia, north-east asia, England, United States of America and Canada.
+This Hindu festival is celebrated in almost all parts of Russia, northeast Asia, England, the United States of America, and Canada.

 Sri Lanka as Pongal, Uzhavar Thirunal; Myanmar as Thingyan; Thailand as Songkran; Cambodia as Moha Sangkran.

 Sankranti or Uttarayana/January 15, 2023 Punya-kaal

 The Uttarayana Punya-kal or Uttarayana Punyakalam (holy bath) begins with the Movement of planets in the sky in real time of Sun in Capricorn (Makar Rashi) or Makar Sankranti at noon.